 2019 Indian FTR 1200/S

-This new flat-track inspired Indian is powered by a new liquid-cooled 1,203cc, 60-degree V-twin and is said to weigh less than 500 pounds.
+This new flat-track inspired Indian is powered by a new liquid-cooled 1,203cc, 60-degree V-twin that makes 123 horsepower.
 Bring on the sideways hooligan action, we say!
-Pricing starts at $12,999 for the standard model and $14,999 for the up-spec S version.
+Pricing starts at $13,499 for the standard model and $15,499 for the up-spec S version.

 2019 Indian Roadmaster Elite